anywhichway/reasondb/static/markdown/tutorials/cursors.md

 If the array like function called does not require accessing all items in the cursor, then results are effectively streamed one at a time.
 This works across client-server boundaries.

-Assume the following data is in the database:
+Assume the this data is in the database:

 ```javascript
 {userId: 1, name: "joe", age:26}